IntelLabs/nlp-architect/doc/source/trend_analysis.rst

 Topic Analysis is a Natural Language Processing (NLP) task of extracting salient terms (or topics) from a textual corpus.
 Trend Analysis task measures the change of the most prominent topics between two time points.

 The solution is based on Noun Phrase (NP) Extraction from the given corpora.
-Each NP (topic) is assigned a proprietary *importance* score that represents the significance of the noun phrase in the corpora (document appearences, *phraseness* and *completeness*).
+Each NP (topic) is assigned a proprietary *importance* score that represents the significance of the noun phrase in the corpora (document appearances, *phrase-ness* and *completeness*).

 Flow
 ====